giocopp/Panel-Counterfactual-Latent-Trends/README.md

 **Application context:** Italy–Libya MoU's effect on migrant mortality in the Central Mediterranean (May 2017 operational onset).
 The DGP is calibrated to match real IOM data patterns, but the goal is methodological.

-**Setup:** 56 grid cells × 35 months, binary outcome (any deaths in cell-month), treatment = proximity to Libya × post-May 2017.
+**Setup:** 56 geographical grid cells × 35 months, binary outcome (any deaths in cell-month), treatment = proximity to Libya × post-May 2017.

 ## Reproduce Results